About The Potter's Studio

 Photo of studio front

-Space was rented at 328 Dupont Street, shelves were built, supplies, equipment and materials were ordered.
-By April 1972 the Studio was up and running.
-The word had spread and membership grew to 40, as well as a waiting list of people who wanted to join.
-In June 1977, the sale of the building on Dupont Street necessitated the move to 2 Thorncliffe Park, Unit 16.
-By 2002, we were able to accommodate 50 potters.
-That year, we received a Trillium Grant to improve the accessibility of our physical space and participate in workshops with not-for-profit community groups and other outreach activities.
-In the fall of 2020, we moved a few doors down to a beautifully renovated Unit 19 and also launched our online shop.
+By 2002, we were able to accommodate fifty potters.
+This was the year we received a Trillium Grant to improve the accessibility of our physical space and to participate in workshops with not-for-profit community groups and other outreach activities.
+In the fall of 2020, we moved a few doors down to the beautifully renovated space at Unit 19.
+This was the year we launched our online shop.

 Community Outreach

-A Spark Partnership Project
+“Seize the Clay”, A Spark Partnership Project